-As of June 30, 2022, we had approximately \$80.9 million in cash.
-We intend to use our existing cash to advance and expand our preclinical and clinical programs, including to fund additional monotherapy and combination clinical studies for our product candidates, to fund certain of the milestone payments under the Bayer License Agreement and our public company compliance costs and for working capital and other general corporate purposes.
-In June 2022, our board of directors approved a strategic plan to prioritize and focus our resources on our ongoing enitociclib clinical studies for double-hit DLBCL and CLL and our next generation bioconjugation platform and to streamline and realign our resources, including a 33% workforce reduction, to support these prioritized studies and programs and extend our estimated cash runway.
-Based on our current business plans and assumptions, we believe that our existing cash to be able to continue to fund our operating expenses and capital expenditure requirements is based on plans and assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+As of September 30, 2022, we had approximately \$66.0 million in cash, cash equivalents and marketable securities.
+We intend to use our existing capital to advance and expand our preclinical and clinical programs, including to fund additional monotherapy and combination clinical studies for our product candidates, to fund certain of the milestone payments under the Bayer License Agreement and our public company compliance costs and for working capital and other general corporate purposes.
+In June 2022, our board of directors approved a strategic plan to prioritize and focus our resources on our ongoing enitociclib clinical studies for double-hit DLBCL, Richter syndrome and CLL and our next generation bioconjugation platform and to streamline and realign our resources, including a 33% workforce reduction, to support these prioritized studies and programs and extend our estimated cash runway.
+Based on our current business plans and assumptions, we believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our operating expenses and capital expenditure requirements is based on plans and assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could result in less cash available to us or cause us to consume capital significantly faster than we currently anticipate, and we may need or choose to seek additional funds sooner than planned.

 We will be required to obtain further funding through public or private equity offerings, debt financings, collaborations and licensing arrangements or other sources, which may dilute our stockholders or restrict our operating activities.
 Raising additional funds by issuing equity or convertible debt securities may cause our stockholders to experience substantial dilution.
 Raising additional funds through debt financing may involve covenants that restrict our business activities and options.
 To the extent that we raise additional funds through collaborations and licensing arrangements, we may have to relinquish valuable rights to our drug discovery and other technologies, development programs or product candidates, or grant licenses on terms that may not be favorable to us.
-Additional funding may not be available to us on favorable terms, or at all, particularly in light of the current economic and market conditions.
-We do not have any committed external source of funds.
-Market volatility resulting from the continuing COVID-19 pandemic, the war in Ukraine or other factors could also adversely impact our ability to access capital as and when needed.
-Our failure to raise capital as and when needed or on acceptable terms would have a negative impact on our financial condition and our ability to pursue our business strategy, and we may have to delay, reduce the scope of, suspend or eliminate one or more of our research-stage programs, clinical trials or future commercialization efforts.
+Additional funding may not be available to us on favorable terms, or at all, particularly in light of the current economic and market conditions, the war in Ukraine or other factors could also adversely impact our ability to access capital as and when needed or on acceptable terms would have a negative impact on our financial condition and our ability to pursue our business strategy, and we may have to delay, reduce the scope of, suspend or eliminate one or more of our preclinical programs, clinical trials or future commercialization efforts.